openETCS/dataDictionary/README.md

 ==============

-This repository is designed for the openETCS data dictionary information including:
+This repository is designed for all openETCS data dictionary information including:
 * How-To (processes)
 * Data Dictionary Tools
 * Harbour for results from SRS-Analysis (Information for unlimited distribution in openETCS)